 Wendy’s wide range of professional experience has given her the skills to create this website and counselling practice.
-In addition to her current focus, Wendy has worked as a dietitian in hospitals, home care, long term care, primary care and public health.
+In addition to her food sensitivity practice, Wendy has worked as a dietitian in hospitals, home care, long term care, primary care and public health.

 Her professional affiliations include:

 Why consult a registered dietitian (RD)?
 Nutrition counselling is offered by a variety of people using different titles.
 Like all regulated health professionals, dietitians undergo comprehensive and rigorous training, both on the job and in universities.
 In Canada, a dietitian must be registered with their provincial college, which includes a four-year undergraduate degree at an accredited university, an internship program (usually one year) and college exams.
 The college protects the public, by ensuring members provide ethical, evidenced-based services and maintain competence through yearly education programs.
 If clients feel their service did not meet these standards, they have recourse through the college.

 Dietitians look beyond fads and gimmicks to deliver reliable, life-changing advice.